denistsoi/franklinchen.github.io/source/_posts/2011-10-06-pittsburgh-ruby-building-a-compiler-in-jruby.markdown

 - Bitescript
 - domain-specific languages
 ---
 Tonight I attended the meeting of the [Pittsburgh Ruby group](http://pghrb.heroku.com/) at Vivisimo.
-It's been a year now since I first discovered the Pittsburgh Ruby group and finally attended my first meeting as an initial non-Rubyist in November 2010, at the encourage of Bruce, who said it was a friendly group.
+It's been a year now since I first discovered the Pittsburgh Ruby group and finally attended my first meeting as an initial non-Rubyist on November 4, 2010, at the encouragement of Bruce, who said it was a friendly group.

 ## Presentation